Kellie-Brighty/natsume/public/README.md

 # Natsume & Kobushi - Zoo Website

-A themed single-page website celebrating the mother and child hippo duo from Tokyo Zoo.
+A themed single-page website celebrating the mother and child hippo duo from Ueno Zoo.

 ## Features